NethServer/ns8-docs/introduction.rst

 About NethServer 8 (NS8)
 ========================

-NethServer 8 (NS8) is an application server designed for small offices and medium enterprises.
+NethServer 8 (NS8) is a `GNU/Linux <https://en.wikipedia.org/wiki/Linux>`_ application server designed for small offices and medium enterprises.
 Applications can be managed from a simple Web user interface.

 Under the hood, NS8 is a container `orchestrator <https://en.wikipedia.org/wiki/Orchestration_(computing)>`_.